 Egypt Station (2018)

 Egypt Station is vastly underrated.
-It stands as proof of Paul McCartney's enduring creativity and musical evolution, yet it remains somewhat overshadowed by its underappreciated status.
-Teaming up once again with producers from his acclaimed NEW album, McCartney embarks on a musical journey that spans generations, defying expectations and embracing new sonic territories.
-One might wonder why McCartney continues to create music with his wealth, fame, and accolades, but the answer lies in his unwavering love for the craft.
-He embraces evolution, experimentation, and self-expression, sharing his musical creations with the world simply for the joy of it.
+It stands as proof of Paul McCartney’s enduring creativity and musical evolution, yet it remains overshadowed by that underappreciated status.
+Teaming up once again with producers from his acclaimed NEW album, McCartney sets out on a record that spans generations, defying expectations and exploring new sonic territory.
+One might wonder why McCartney keeps making music given his wealth, fame, and accolades, but the answer lies in his unwavering love for the craft.
+He embraces evolution, experimentation, and self-expression, sharing his music with the world simply for the joy of it.

-Upon my initial listen, Egypt Station didn't immediately reveal its brilliance; however, subsequent listens unveiled its diverse array of styles and genres, making for an engaging musical odyssey.
-Reminiscent of his work on Kisses On The Bottom, the album begins with the beautiful I Don’t Know, a soft jazz-infused piano piece boasting vintage McCartney songwriting impeccably produced for the modern age.
+On my first listen, Egypt Station didn’t immediately reveal its brilliance.
+Subsequent spins, though, brought out its diverse array of styles and genres, making for an engaging listen.
+Reminiscent of his work on Kisses on the Bottom, the album begins with the beautiful I Don’t Know, a soft, jazz-infused piano piece boasting vintage McCartney songwriting impeccably produced for the modern age.

-The standout hit, Come On To Me, follows suit, boasting a bouncy pop melody reminiscent of later Beatles albums.
-Happy With You returns to vintage McCartney with its acoustic beauty, both musically and lyrically transporting listeners back in time.
-Despite Repeated Warnings largely stands as one of Paul’s most dynamic and creative songs to date.
-Soaring through a wide range of emotions and energy levels, this is a track I cannot recommend enough.
+The standout hit Come On to Me follows, riding a bouncy pop melody reminiscent of later Beatles albums.
+Happy With You returns to vintage McCartney with its acoustic beauty, transporting you back in time both musically and lyrically.
+Despite Repeated Warnings stands as one of Paul’s most dynamic, creative songs to date.
+Soaring through a wide range of emotions and energy levels, it’s a track I cannot recommend enough.

-While many tracks on the record offer agreeable pop-rock melodies, Fuh You stands out as a misstep.
-While McCartney's experimentation is commendable, Fuh You feels out of place, attempting to capitalize on contemporary trends to a fault.
-Despite this, Hand In Hand features a stunning flute solo, while Dominoes could easily find a home on a Wings album.
+While many songs here offer agreeable pop-rock melodies, Fuh You stands out as a misstep.
+McCartney’s experimentation is commendable, but Fuh You feels out of place, chasing contemporary trends to a fault.
+On the other hand, Hand in Hand features a stunning flute solo, and Dominoes could easily find a home on a Wings album.

-The bossa nova-inspired Back In Brazil highlights McCartney's successful foray into unique sounds and influences.
-The Collectors Edition offers additional delights, with Get Started and Nothing for Free showcasing McCartney's prowess in mainstream pop.
-Frank Sinatra’s Party delivers a captivating rock-reggae fusion, while Sixty Second Street exudes energy with its acoustic-driven charm.
+The bossa nova-inspired Back in Brazil is a successful foray into unique sounds and influences.
+The Collectors Edition offers more delights, with Get Started and Nothing for Free leaning into McCartney’s mainstream pop strengths.
+Frank Sinatra’s Party delivers a fun rock-reggae fusion, while Sixty Second Street brings the energy with its acoustic-driven charm.

-Before concluding, it's essential to address another misstep in Get Enough.
-While McCartney's experimentation with auto-tune is understandable, its overuse detracts from the song's potential.
-Despite this, Egypt Station remains an ongoing testament to McCartney's willingness to explore new musical territories, even if not every experiment yields perfect results.
+Before wrapping up, it’s worth addressing another misstep in Get Enough.
+McCartney’s experimentation with auto-tune is understandable, but its overuse undercuts the song’s potential.
+Even so, Egypt Station remains a testament to McCartney’s willingness to explore new musical territory, even if not every experiment lands perfectly.

 ———————————————